Bayesian D-Optimal Experimental Designs via Column Subset Selection: Column subset selection for OED

 \subsection{Interpreting OED as CSSP}

 Consider the matrix $\M{A}\in \mathbb{R}^{n\times m}$ and recall that the columns of $\M{A}$ correspond to the number of design variables (e.g., sensors).
 We argue that finding the ``best'' $k$ sensors out of $m$ is closely related to identifying $k$ ``best'' columns of $\M{A}$.
-The D-optimal criterion seeks to maximize over the set of all matrices $\M{C}$ (containing columns from $\M{A}$; alternatively all $m\times m$ permutation matrices $\M\Pi$ such that $\M{C} = \M{A\Pi}(:,1:k)$).
+The D-optimal criterion seeks to maximize over the set of all matrices $\M{C}$ (containing columns from $\M{A}$ indexed by the set $S$ with $\abs{S}=k$ such that $\M{C}=\M{A}(:, S)$; alternatively all $m\times m$ permutation matrices $\M\Pi$ such that $\M{C} = \M{A\Pi}(:,1:k)$).
 We will discuss interpretations in terms of maximum-volume, \ac{rrqr}, and \ac{gks} approaches; the algorithms we develop are in the \ac{gks} framework.

 \paragraph{Connection to maximum-volume} A related problem in \ac{nla} is finding the submatrix of a matrix with maximum volume, which was shown to be an NP-hard problem~\cite{civril2009selecting}.
 Given a matrix $\M{M}\in \R^{n\times m}$, the volume of a matrix is the volume of the $n$-dimensional parallelepiped formed by the columns of $\M{M}$; it has the following explicit formulas